user00000001/Tesra/docs/specifications/cli_user_guide.md

 **Smart Contract Code Execution Directly**

 ```
-./Ontology contract invokeCode --code=XXX --gaslimit=XXX
+./Tesranode contract invokeCode --code=XXX --gaslimit=XXX
 ```

 ## 6. Block Import and Export

-Ontology CLI supports exporting the local node's block data to a compressed file.
-The generated compressed file can be imported into the Ontology node.
+Tesranode CLI supports exporting the local node's block data to a compressed file.
+The generated compressed file can be imported into the Tesranode node.
 For security reasons, the imported block data file must be obtained from a trusted source.

 ### 6.1 Export Blocks